trueos/trueos-docs/trueos-handbook/luminaconfig.rst

 * **Size:** Can be used to specify the panel width in pixels and the panel length.

-The "Appearance" tab (monitor icon) is shown in :numref:`Figure %s: Panels Appearance Tab <lumina19d>`.
+The :guilabel:`Appearance` tab (monitor icon) is shown in :numref:`Figure %s <lumina19d>`.

 .. _lumina19d:

 .. figure:: images/lumina19d.png
    :scale: 100%

+   Panels Appearance Tab

-To hide the panel unless the mouse is hovered over it, check the "Auto-hide Panel" box.
-The "Custom Color" option can be used to fine-tune the panel color.
+To hide the panel unless the mouse is hovered over it, check :guilabel:`Auto-hide Panel`.
+The :guilabel:`Custom Color` option can be used to fine-tune the panel color.
 Click its box, then the paint icon to select a panel color.

-The "Plugins" tab (puzzle icon) is shown in :numref:`Figure %s: Panels Plugins Tab <lumina20d>`.
+The :guilabel:`Plugins` tab (puzzle icon) is shown in :numref:`Figure %s <lumina20d>`.

 .. _lumina20d:

 .. figure:: images/lumina20d.png
    :scale: 100%

+   Panels Plugins Tab

-To add a plugin as an icon to the panel, click the "+" button below the listed plugins and select a plugin from the list that appears.
-To remove a plugin, highlight it and click the "-" button below the listed plugins.
+To add a plugin as an icon to the panel, click :guilabel:`+` below the listed plugins and select a plugin from the list that appears.
+To remove a plugin, highlight it and click :guilabel:`-`, which is below the listed plugins.
 The arrow buttons can be used to move the location of the plugin on the panel.
 The top of an ordered list corresponds to either the top of a vertical panel or the left side of a horizontal panel.

-By default, Lumina will have one panel which stretches across the entirety of the bottom of the primary screen and another auto-hiding panel which displays across the center 10% of the top edge.
-The bottom panel incorporates the Start Menu, Task Manager (No Groups), a Spacer, System Tray, Time/Date, and Battery Monitor plugins.
-The top panel includes the Desktop Bar plugin sandwiched between two spacers.
+By default, |lumina| will have one panel which stretches across the bottom of the primary screen and another auto-hiding panel centered at the top of the screen.
+The bottom panel incorporates the :ref:`Panel Start Menu`, :ref:`Task Manager Plugin (No Groups)`, a :ref:`Spacer`, :ref:`System Tray`, :ref:`Time Date`, and :ref:`Battery Monitor` plugins.
+The top panel includes the :ref:`Desktop Bar` between two :ref:`Spacer` plugins.

 .. index:: user settings